 - Provides additional flexibility in purchasing voice capacity.

-- Enables flexible routing of calls to preferred carrier — route calls to local or SIP
+- An SBC enables flexible routing of calls to the preferred carrier — route calls to local or SIP

 - Implements complete encryption of voice calls to meet security needs

 - Establishes better interconnection with cellular networks so a call placed to a cellphone also rings on a desktop phone

 - Grants ability to route calls to different locations based on call volume, source of call or other policies

 Although Enterprise SBC is increasingly used in several unified communication set-ups, it’s ultimately your choice to deploy an SBC or not considering the type of systems you need to connect, and the security you expect.